airo-ugent/airo-mono/README.md

 |`airo-teleop`| code for teleoperating robot arms |@tlpss|
 | `airo-typing`  |common type definitions and conventions (e.g. extrinsics matrix = camera IN world) | @tlpss       |

-Each package has a dedicated readme file that contains more information.
+Each package has a dedicated readme file that contains
+- a more detailed overview of the functionality provided by the package
+- additional installation instructions (if required)
+- additional information on design decisision etc (if applicable).

 Furthermore, each package has a 'code owner'.
 This is the go-to person if you:
 - have questions about what is supported or about the code in general
 - want to know more about why something is implemented in a particular way